-9. The scope of the evaluation covered the following five peacekeeping missions which had a specific "peace, reconciliation and political process" mandate and accounted for the large majority (approximately 82 per cent) of the total number of political affairs officers across all missions: MINUSCA, MINUSMA, MONUSCO, UNMISS, and UNMIK.
+9. The scope of the evaluation covered the following five peacekeeping missions, which had a specific "peace, reconciliation and political process" mandate and accounted for the large majority (approximately 82 per cent) of the total number of Political Affairs Officers across all missions: the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), United Nations Multidimensional Integrated Stabilization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO), United Nations Mission in South Sudan (UNMISS) and United Nations Interim Administration Mission in Kosovo (UNMIK).

-10. The evaluation covered the period of 2017 to 2020 and utilized a mixed-method approach incorporating the following qualitative and quantitative data sources:
+10. The evaluation covered the period 2017-2020, and utilized a mixed-method approach incorporating the following qualitative and quantitative data sources:

-- a.
-Structured content analysis of political analysis documents: An expert assessment of 130 political affairs outputs across the five missions, including political analyses, notes to file, talking points, and code cables, which were rated across seven key criteria on a 5point Likert scale; - b.
-Document and programme data reviews: of mission political strategies, workplans, organigrams, human resource budgets, the Comprehensive Planning and Performance Assessment System (CPAS), and mission-specific Secretary-General's reports to the Security Council; - c.
-Surveys: Two web-based surveys of 1) all mission personnel with political affairs functional titles, and 2) external stakeholders, including government interlocutors, representatives of civil society organizations, and UN Country Team members; - d.
-Semi-structured interviews: 79 interviews with mission personnel across all five missions, senior mission leadership, and DPO and DPPA staff members at UN headquarters; - e.
-Social media analysis: of all five missions, including an assessment of their engagement around key political events in the country; - f.
-Grid analysis of ACLED and PA-X databases: to conduct a statistical calculation to compare average level of fatalities before and after the signing of local peace agreements in specific areas (30 sq kms); and
+(a) Structured content analysis of political analysis documents: An expert assessment of 130 political affairs outputs across the five missions, including political analyses, notes to file, talking points and code cables, which were rated across seven key criteria on a 5-point Likert scale;

+(b) Document and programme data reviews: of mission political strategies, workplans, organizational charts, human resource budgets, the Comprehensive Planning and Performance Assessment System and mission-specific reports of the Secretary-General to the Security Council;

+(c) Surveys: Two web-based surveys of (i) all mission personnel with political affairs functional titles, and (ii) external stakeholders, including government interlocutors, representatives of civil society organizations and United Nations country team members;

-&lt;sup>4 The seven criteria are derived from those used on a similar assessment of political analyses for the 2020 OIOS evaluation of DPPA (IED-20-001).
-They are - structural logic (clear structure effective for delivering material, key points upfront); quality of drafting (clear, relatively brief, declarative sentences or paragraphs with topic sentences); breadth of coverage (analysis covered all essential points for consideration by decision-makers); depth of coverage (offered much insight and especially effective use of data); coherence and cogency (presentation is clear, succinct and easy to follow); courage (addressing policy implications and power dynamics); and analytic content (sharp and substantial analysis).
+&lt;sup>4 The seven criteria are derived from those used on a similar assessment of political analyses for the 2020 OIOS evaluation of the Department of Political and Peacebuilding Affairs (document IED-20-001).
+They are: structural logic (clear structure effective for delivering material, key points upfront); quality of drafting (clear, relatively brief, declarative sentences or paragraphs with topic sentences); breadth of coverage (analysis covered all essential points for consideration by decision makers); depth of coverage (offered much insight and especially effective use of data); coherence and cogency (presentation is clear, succinct and easy to follow); courage (addressing policy implications and power dynamics); and analytic content (sharp and substantial analysis).

 &lt;sup>5 The mission staff survey was conducted from March to April 2021; 140 of 215 staff in the survey population responded, for an overall response rate of 65 per cent.
-The stakeholder survey was conducted from May to June 2021; 29 of 99 stakeholders - from CSOs, UNCTs, and government partners - responded, for an overall response rate of 29 per cent.
+The stakeholder survey was conducted from May to June 2021; 29 of 99 stakeholders - from civil society organizations, United Nations country teams and government partners - responded, for an overall response rate of 29 per cent.